Ripcord Networks

 Ripcord Networks was a voice and video cryptographic security company.
 Their headquarters was in San Mateo, California in the United States.

 Ripcord Networks was founded in 2003.
-Board members included Steve Wozniak, Apple Computer's co-founder; John McAfee, McAfee Antivirus founder, Ellen Hancock, the former CEO of Exodus Communications, former CTO of Apple Computer, and former EVP of IBM.
-Ripcord's founder and CEO was Alex Fielding.
+Board members included: Steve Wozniak, Apple Computer's co-founder; John McAfee, McAfee Antivirus founder; Ellen Hancock, the former CEO of Exodus Communications, former CTO of Apple Computer, and former EVP of IBM.
+Ripcord's founder and CEO was Alex Fielding and John Adams.